Who is the best friend of Oprah?

 The Answer: Gayle King

 Gayle King, a renowned journalist and television personality, has been Oprah’s best friend for decades.
-The two first met in the late 1970s while working at a Baltimore television station, and their friendship has only grown stronger since then.
-Gayle has been a constant presence in Oprah’s life, supporting her through triumphs and challenges alike.
+Their friendship began in the 1970s when they both worked at a local television station in Baltimore.
+Since then, their bond has only grown stronger, with Gayle often being referred to as Oprah’s “sister” or “other half.”

 FAQ: